premchander-revature/interviewquestions/.NET FULL STACK/Nodejs.md

 - Node.js is a web application framework built on Google Chrome's JavaScript Engine (V8 Engine).

-Node.js comes with runtime environment on which a Javascript based script can be interpreted and executed (It is analogus to JVM to JAVA byte code).
-This runtime allows to execute a JavaScript code on any machine outside a browser.
-Because of this runtime of Node.js, JavaScript is now can be executed on server as well.
+Node.js comes with a runtime environment on which a JavaScript-based script can be interpreted and executed (It is analogous to JVM to JAVA byte code).
+This runtime allows to execution of a JavaScript code on any machine outside a browser.
+Because of this runtime of Node.js, JavaScript is now can be executed on the server as well.

 </blockquote>